Harryxwh/SiNDispersionEngineering/README.md

-# SiNDispersionEngineering
+# Dispersion engineering of 3D integrated ultra-low-loss silicon nitride waveguides

-Dispersion Engineering of 3D ultra-loss SiN waveguides
+This project aims at transforming the dispersion of microresonators made of 100nm-thick ultra-low-loss silicon nitride waveguides from normal to anomalous by leveraging the inter-resonator mode coupling.